cloudogu/redmine_cas/README.md

 # Redmine CAS plugin

 Plugin to CASify your Redmine installation.
+This fork is highly optimized to work inside of the [Cloudogu EcoSystem](https://github.com/cloudogu/ecosystem).

 ## Compatibility

-Tested with Redmine 2.2.x, 2.3.x, 2.4.x and 2.5.x but it should work fine with Redmine 2.x and possibly 1.x.
+Tested with Redmine 3.x.x and 4.x.x but it should work fine with Redmine 2.x and possibly 1.x.
-We use [CASino](http://casino.rbcas.com) as CAS server, but it might work with others as well.
+We use our [CAS-Dogu](https://github.com/cloudogu/cas) as CAS server, but it might work with others as well.

 ## Installation

-1. Download or clone this repository and place it in the Redmine `plugins` directory as `redmine_cas`
+1. Download or clone this repository
+2. Execute the `bundle/bundle_plugin.rb`-script and place the generated folder in the Redmine `plugins` directory as `redmine_cas`
+3. Configure your redmine environment
+   1. Export the "FQDN=xxx"-Environment-Variable: The host where your cas installation is running.
+   2. Export the "ADMIN_GROUP=xxx"-Environment-Variable: Users in this group automatically gain admin permissions.
-2. Restart your webserver
+4. Restart your webserver
-3. Open Redmine and check if the plugin is visible under Administration > Plugins
+5. Open Redmine and check if the plugin is visible under Administration > Plugins
-4. Follow the "Configure" link and set the parameters
+6. Follow the "Configure" link and set the parameters
-5. Party
+7. Party

 ## Development in EcoSystem
 You can use the scripts inside the `dev`-folder to quickly install this plugin